Skip to main content

 Planting

 Celery should be seeded 10-12 weeks before transplanting into the field.
-This is often done in flats, where seedlings are transplanted into cell trays once they have 2-3 true leaves.
+This is often done in open flats in order to maximize heating mat space.
+Seedlings are transplanted into cell trays once they have 2-3 true leaves.
 Keep greenhouse temperatures above 55ºF to prevent bolting and ensure continuous development.
 Ideal temperatures for germinating celery are 70-75ºF, and temperatures can be lowered to 65-70ºF thereafter.
 Heating mats can be used to augment soil temperature if necessary.
+Seeds may become dormant if temperatures exceed 80ºF.
 Do not lower temperature to harden off plants.
-Transplant to the field in June when outside temperatures have warmed.
-Although this crop will withstand light frosts, bolting (premature flowering) will occur if plants are exposed to temperatures below 40ºF for 10-14 days.
 Pelletized seed is generally used because of the small size of raw seed.
 Mature seed and ample moisture are critical for germination.
 Use two- or three-year old seed that has all matured and maintain planting media near field capacity.
 Priming seed improves germination.
 One ounce of seed produces about 15,000 plants.
 Use 2-4 oz to produce enough plants for one acre (20,000-58,000 plants).
-Space rows 18-36" apart and 6-12" between plants in rows (100-200 plants per 100 feet of row).
-Double or single rows on plastic-lined beds are common.
-Flat culture is used on muck soils.

 Field Culture